CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 Highest acceptance: tie

-As top-tier Visa cards, merchants around the world will readily accept either card.
+As top-tier Visa cards, both cards will be readily accepted by merchants around the world.

 Interest fees: tie

-The CIBC and TD Aeroplan VIPs both charge the same interest rate, which is fairly standard across most credit cards.
+The CIBC and TD Aeroplan cards both charge the same interest rate, which is fairly standard across most credit cards.

 Purchases21.99%